US J-1 visa

 - Trainee

-These visas are issued to schoolchildren, students, interns, professors and academics, and foreign visitors invited by the Department of State.
+These visas are given to schoolchildren, students, interns, professors, and academics, and foreign visitors invited by the Department of State.
 The J-1 visa has different requirements depending on each of the above categories.
-For example, the au pair program in the United States is only open to persons 18 years of age or older and the Work and Travel program is only open to full-time university students.
+For example, the Au Pair program in the United States is only open to persons 18 or older, and the Work and Travel program is only open to full-time university students.

 The general requirements for J-1 visa applicants are as follows:

-- Possession of health insurance and payment of all required premiums;
+- Possession of health insurance and payment of all required fees.

 J1 visa application process: step-by-step